 Privacy Policy

 This Privacy Policy explains how we collect, use, disclose, and protect personal information in connection with the Story Gliders parent portal and related services (the“Services”).
-We are committed to privacy by design and to complying with applicable privacy laws, including the EU/EEA General Data Protection Regulation (GDPR), UK GDPR and Data Protection Act 2018, Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA), the California Consumer Privacy Act as amended by the CPRA (CCPA/CPRA), Australia’s Privacy Act 1988 and Australian Privacy Principles (APPs), and U.S. children’s privacy rules (including COPPA, where applicable).
+We are committed to privacy by design and to complying with the privacy laws of the regions we serve, including Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA) and Quebec’s Law 25, the California Consumer Privacy Act as amended by the CPRA (CCPA/CPRA), Australia’s Privacy Act 1988 and Australian Privacy Principles (APPs), and U.S. children’s privacy rules (including COPPA).

 1. Who we are

 The Services are provided by Story Gliders Inc. (“we”, “us”, or “our”).
-For users in the EU/EEA and UK, we act as a data controller for personal information processed via the parent portal.
-Contact details are provided at the end of this policy.
+We are responsible for the personal information we process via the parent portal.
+Our full contact details, including our postal address, are provided at the end of this policy.

 2. What information we collect